curtp/flex_edge_rpg/FlexEdge.md

 success).

 ### OPPONENTS
-Opponents follow the same rules as characters but with health and Edge Dice based on their difficulty:
+Opponents follow the same rules as characters but with health based on their difficulty and Edge Dice based on their skill level:

 | Difficulty  | Easy      | Moderate  | Hard        | Very Hard |
 |-------------|-----------|-----------|-------------|-----------|